 - Webinars on topics related to Title V MCH national performance measures.
 Information about the series and the archived webinars are available Northwest Center for Public Health Practice

-The Northwest Bulletin: Family & Child Health is produced by the Center of Excellence in Maternal and Child Public Health at the University of Washington with support from the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under MCH Advanced Education Policy.
+The Northwest Bulletin is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under grant #T76MC00011.
 Statements of facts and opinion in these articles are those of the respective authors and contributors and should not be construed as the official position or policy of, nor should any endorsements be inferred by the HRSA, HHS or the U.S. Government.